Tested by Alex Rivera

 - Optional Pico remote for nightstands and hallways

-- Refined app and scene control
+- Mature app and reliable scene control

 Cons

-- Bridge required for remote automation
+- Bridge required for remote automation and voice

-- Higher cost than entry level Wi-Fi dimmers
+- Higher cost than entry-level Wi-Fi dimmers

 Pros